garystafford/aws-iot-analytics-demo/README.md

-# Getting Started with AWS IoT Analytics
+# Getting Started with IoT Analytics on AWS

-Code for upcoming post, "Getting Started with AWS IoT Analytics".
+Code for blog post, [Getting Started with IoT Analytics on AWS](https://wp.me/p1RD28-727).

 ## Code Usage